All Episodes

 There's a GAO report that's coming out first.

-A Democrats are seizing on that because it has a little bit different.
+The Democrats are seizing on that because it has a little bit different.

 General Accounting Office is coming out with a report on the surge and on progress in Iraq.

-And so they're harping, uh harping on that.
+And so they're harping on that.

-So they're making it plain, as clear as uh as day, that they are not interested in victory here, that they are not interested in success, even, and yet during all of this they expect people to buy the notion that they care about U.S. national security simply because they want to add more people to the Army and the Marines.
+And yet, during all of this, they expect people to buy the notion that they care about U.S. national security simply because they want to add more people to the Army.

 I thought, by the way, that the people that joined the Army were the dregs of our society.